-119 (2) We construct a same WEFE nexus causality structure for the river basins selected in the previous step, which can 120 be represented by a directed graph model such as the Bayesian network.
-In this step, we need to balance the degree of 121 refinement of the causal relationship structure and its universality in the selected river basins.
-The conceptual structure 122 constructed should be reviewed by a panel of experts and revised if necessary.
-This feedback can help to identify key 123 variables or processes that have been overlooked so as to correct errors in the conceptual structure.
-In some cases, it 124 may be appropriate to build a conceptual structure with stakeholder groups, especially if the model will be used as a 125 management tool and the results will affect stakeholders (Chan et al., 2010; Chen and Pollino, 2012).
-At the same time, 126 the availability of actual expert knowledge and data should also be considered to avoid constructing a causal structure 127 that is too detailed so that the available expert knowledge and data are not enough to fill it, or too rough that the causal 128 relationship is underfitted so as to avoid underutilization of knowledge and data (Chen and Pollino, 2012; Marcot et the model output to important variables, unnecessarily spending extra time and effort, and will not add value to the entire model (Chen and Pollino, 2012).
+(2) We construct a same WEFE nexus causality structure for the river basins selected in the previous step, which can be represented by a directed graph model such as the Bayesian network.
+In this step, we need to balance the degree of refinement of the causal relationship structure and its universality in the selected river basins.
+The conceptual structure constructed should be reviewed by a panel of experts and revised if necessary.
+This feedback can help to identify key variables or processes that have been overlooked so as to correct errors in the conceptual structure.
+In some cases, it may be appropriate to build a conceptual structure with stakeholder groups, especially if the model will be used as a management tool and the results will affect stakeholders (Chan et al., 2010; Chen and Pollino, 2012).
+At the same time, the availability of actual expert knowledge and data should also be considered to avoid constructing a causal structure that is too detailed so that the available expert knowledge and data are not enough to fill it, or too rough that the causal relationship is underfitted so as to avoid underutilization of knowledge and data (Chen and Pollino, 2012; Marcot et al., 2006).

-129 al., 2006).
 Including insignificant variables will increase the complexity of the network and reduce the sensitivity of

-(3) In this step, we combine the causal structure representing expert knowledge from multiple fields with actual statistics and observation data to update the initial understanding of causality (Cain, 2001; Chan et al., 2010; Chen and Pollino, 2012; Marcot et al., 2006).
-Expert judgment based on past observations, knowledge and experience can be used to provide an initial estimate of the probability, which can then be updated with the available observation data

-- 136 (Chen and Pollino, 2012).
-The ability to use expert opinions to parameterize the BN model is an advantage, especially - 137 for environmental systems that have little quantitative data required for statistical modeling methods (Smith et al., - 138 2007).
-In this way, the conditional probability table of the original causal structure is updated with actual data, and the - 139 originally scattered actual data is closely connected by the causal structure. - 140 (4) Based on the quantified new causal structure in the previous step, we can explore its value in practical applications - 141 within the new framework including: discovering the common evolutionary law of the nexuses, discovering the - 142 differences in the responses of various nodes to the same management scenario by synchronizing the operations of - 143 BNs of different river basins, analyzing differences of the causality of the historical nexuses changes, incorporating - 144 previous unsystematic and local studies on water resources, agriculture, ecology, etc. into the new causal framework - 145 such as incorporating the upstream multi-source causal factors into the downstream soil salinization studies, sharing - 146 experience and reflecting on the failure cases of the historical management, optimizing the current nexuses, - 147 incorporating causality and uncertainty into the decision making and the future risk assessment (Chan et al., 2010).
+- the model output to important variables, unnecessarily spending extra time and effort, and will not add value to the entire model (Chen and Pollino, 2012). - 131 (3) In this step, we combine the causal structure representing expert knowledge from multiple fields with actual - statistics and observation data to update the initial understanding of causality (Cain, 2001; Chan et al., 2010; Chen and - Pollino, 2012; Marcot et al., 2006).
+Expert judgment based on past observations, knowledge and experience can be - used to provide an initial estimate of the probability, which can then be updated with the available observation data - 135 (Chen and Pollino, 2012).
+The ability to use expert opinions to parameterize the BN model is an advantage, especially - for environmental systems that have little quantitative data required for statistical modeling methods (Smith et al., - 137 2007).
+In this way, the conditional probability table of the original causal structure is updated with actual data, and the - originally scattered actual data is closely connected by the causal structure. - 139 (4) Based on the quantified new causal structure in the previous step, we can explore its value in practical applications - within the new framework including: discovering the common evolutionary law of the nexus, discovering the - differences in the responses of various nodes to the same management scenario by synchronizing the operations of - BNs of different river basins, analyzing differences of the causality of the historical nexus changes, incorporating - previous unsystematic and local studies on water resources, agriculture, ecology, etc. into the new causal framework - such as incorporating the upstream multi-source causal factors into the downstream soil salinization studies, sharing - experience and reflecting on the failure cases of the historical management, optimizing the current nexus, incorporating - causality and uncertainty into the decision making and the future risk assessment (Chan et al., 2010).

-148 3 Application of the Framework in the Syr Darya river basin (SDB) and the Amu Darya river basin (ADB)
+3 Application of the Framework in the Syr Darya river basin (SDB) and the Amu Darya river basin (ADB)

-149 3.1 Location of the selected SDB and ADB
+3.1 Location of the selected SDB and ADB